pytorch/serve/examples/Huggingface_Transformers/README.md

 *model_name* : bert-base-uncased , roberta-base or other available pre-trained models.

+*fine_tuned* : name or path to the finetuned model if available, for example "distilbert-base-cased-distilled-squad", leave blank if not available.

 *mode:* "sequence_classification "for sequence classification, "question_answering"for question answering and "token_classification" for token classification.

 *do_lower_case* : True or False for use of the Tokenizer.